 The success of the PS4 has also put inertia on Sony’s side.
 The company recently announced that it has sold 96.8 million PS4 units during its April 26 earnings report, enough so that PS4 sales accounted for nearly half of all consoles in use, according to a November 2018 Strategy Analytics report.

 PS5: Release Date

 After the company’s earnings report, SIE told Wall Street Journal reporter Takashi Mochizuki that there won’t be any next-gen console launches until May 2020 at the earliest.
 It’s far more likely that Sony will reveal the console during the summer, either at E3 2020 in June or at its own event if it skips the expo as it is doing this year.

 This timeline may still be on the early side.
 After all, the past three PlayStation releases were all held in early-to-mid November to capitalize on the holiday shopping craze.
 That could very much be the case this year.
 The holiday sales boost is on the upswing, and last year it crossed the 1 trillion dollar mark, according to market research firm eMarketer.

-“As we see, the semi-custom business at this point, we still believe that it’s going to be down substantially in 2019,” she said AMD’s April 30 earnings report.
+“As we see, the semi-custom business at this point, we still believe that it’s going to be down substantially in 2019,” she said in AMD’s April 30 earnings report.
 “And then, as we go into 2020, without talking about any specific customer, we believe that semi-custom will return to a growth business for us in 2020 and beyond.”

 All of these statements about the release date are also similar to the predictions made in a massive list of leaks posted on Pastebin in December.
 In the leak, someone claiming to be a game developer working on titles for the console said the PS5 would either drop in March 2020 or November 2020.
 The latter prediction was bolstered further in claims by Japanese analyst Hideki Yasuda of Ace Research Institute, who recently released his quarterly report about Sony forecasting that it would hit shelves in November 2020.